 Trying to adjust some more, I took my fins off and stood there, head out of the shallow water, and watched the larger rays swim past and the smaller ones sometimes squeeze between my feet, still looping around our end of the bay.
 I got used to the soft, now-familiar underside of their wings, as they continued to smoothly swipe along my legs during each successive visit.
 I found myself relaxing and enjoying each moment.

 Also, the rays don’t mind if one strokes their skin.
 The top side is a bit less smooth and a bit more slippery than the underside.
 More like a regular fish.
-It felt amazing to hold out my hand and have the rays come up to me and give me a soft high five.
+It felt amazing to hold out my hand and have the rays float up and meet my high five with a soft wing.

 We’d been there long enough to start recognizing some of the rays by color, shape, and size.
-There were Stumpy 1, medium-sized, and Stumpy 2, much smaller, both with most of their tails missing.
+There was medium-sized Stumpy 1 and much smaller Stumpy 2.
+Both had shortened or missing tails.
 Then there was Big Kahuna with a wingspan of five or six feet (okay, minus 20% due to refractive index).
-There was Brownie, his dermis less dark and more chocolate-colored; and then there was Big Momma—not as large as Big Kahuna—but big enough to give me a good fright when we first met.
+There was Brownie, his dermis less dark and more chocolate-colored; and then there was Big Momma—not as large as Big Kahuna—but big enough to give me a good fright at first.
 Now, I tried to locate her each time the rays returned.

 I’m generally of the opinion that wildlife should stay wild and that there is no advantage for any species to get close to us humans.
 Wildlife encounters often do not end well.

-Initially, I’d thought I’d never again wear purple clothing if I came back here but now, after I’ve been able to process things, I’d have to say I’ll probably wear all pink and purple if it gives me a chance to experience this again.
-I didn’t get bit.
+Initially, I thought I’d never again wear purple clothing if I came back here but now, after processing things, I have to say I’ll probably wear all pink if it gives me a chance to experience this again.
+I didn’t get bitten.
 I didn’t get stung.
 Every single ray was the most benign creature imaginable.

 “Would you like one as a pet?”
-Steve asked me when I hesitated to return to the dinghy.
+Steve asked me when I finally returned to the dinghy.

-And I cannot help but think that maybe we aren’t so very different and removed from the other wild creatures in the animal kingdom; that we cannot sometimes communicate enough goodwill to allow us to come face to face without fear and repercussion and look each other in the eyes, for the briefest of moments; and experience joy and harmony.
+And I cannot help but think that maybe we aren’t so very different and removed from the other wild creatures in the animal kingdom that we cannot sometimes communicate enough goodwill to allow us to come face to face without fear and repercussion and look each other in the eyes, for the briefest of moments, and experience simple joy and harmony.

 Want to check out the experience?
-Here’s a short video: Stingray Games or directly http://youtu.be/2xRC1MZ78GM (Please cut and paste until I figure out why the link doesn’t work.)
+Here’s a short video: https://youtu.be/2xRC1MZ78GM (Please cut and paste until I figure out why the link doesn’t work.)